vivian-lin03/Hello-world/README.md

 ## Decription📖

 Write down all the description of the project you are working so you or anyone reading it can understand what the program is doing
+You can organize certain description that fits in certain categories like this:
+1. The goal of this program is...
+   - A decription of why this is the goal
+     - A description of the why's or the inspiration
+2. What is the program going to do
+   - Provide a basic summary
+     - what you should expect

 ## Tools Used🧰

 List out what tools/program you utilized

 ## Files Used📁

 input what files (csv, txt etc) you used for your code or program

 ## How to run program🏃